 If you are travelling on an international flight or a domestic flight departing from an international terminal, you should pack your liquids, aerosols and gels into your clear plastic bag before arriving at the airport.

 Did you know?

 If you are transiting through an overseas airport after departing Australia, and you are carrying duty free products greater than 100 millilitres, these may be taken during screening at transit airports.
+However, if your duty free products are packed in a Security Tamper Evident Bag (STEB) it may assist you to transit overseas airports where STEBs are accepted.
 Check with your airline whether you are transiting and which items will be accepted at the transit airport security screening point.